Jim Seger

 • Cognitive Behavioral (CBT) External link

-I use an integrative approach incorporating Restoration Therapy (empowering mindful choices and changing destructive patterns), Dialectical Behavior Therapy skills (a variation on cognitive behavior therapy), and Motivational Interviewing, along with concepts from Solution-Focused Therapy, Movement Therapy, Family Constellations, Internal Family Systems.
+I use an integrative approach incorporating Restoration Therapy (empowering mindful choices and changing destructive patterns), Dialectical Behavior Therapy skills (a variation on cognitive behavior therapy), and Motivational Interviewing, along with concepts from Solution-Focused Therapy, Movement Therapy, Family Systemic Constellations (Hellinger approach), and Internal Family Systems.
+Deep ecology and human biosocial evolution (including interpersonal neurobiology) may also inform our work.

 Contact Jim